Itaybeeri/POC/README.md

   - Strong typing and tooling
   - Swagger/OpenAPI documentation

+### 2. Logging Extension Method

+Located in `.net/log extenstion method/`

+A dual-logging system implementation that separates application logs from infrastructure logs:

+- Features:
+  - Two separate logging systems (AppsLogger and InfraLogger)
+  - Elasticsearch integration for log storage
+  - Configurable through appsettings.json
+  - Enable/disable logging systems independently
+  - REST API endpoints for logging
+  - Support for multiple log levels
+  - Additional data support in logs

+### 3. MCP Server Demo

+Located in `.net/McpDemoServer/`

+A Model Context Protocol (MCP) server implementation that demonstrates how to expose backend services and data for AI models:

+- Features:
+  - Standardized interface for AI model integration
+  - Customer service API with in-memory data store
+  - Swagger/OpenAPI documentation
+  - Modern .NET 8 Web API implementation
+  - RESTful endpoints for customer data access
+  - Extensible architecture for adding more services

-For detailed information about each API Gateway POC, including setup instructions and API documentation, please refer to the README.md in the respective `api-gateways/` subdirectory.
+For detailed information about each POC, including setup instructions and API documentation, please refer to the README.md in the respective subdirectories.

 ## Project Structure